-Her book project Necessary and Unnecessary Evils: British Suppression of Slave Trading in the Eastern and Western Indian Ocean c.1807-1870 argues that the long process of abolition began with the suppression of the external slave trade in people from Africa as being an unnecessary evil that needed to be eradicated, ostensibly at any cost.
-In juxtaposition, the main British response to slave trading and slavery in the Eastern Indian Ocean, in particular the Straits Settlements and extending to Hong Kong, was that it was unofficially perceived as a "necessary evil" to stabilize particular labor markets.
+Necessary and Unnecessary Evils: British Suppression of Slave Trading in the Eastern and Western Indian Oceans c.1807-1870 argues that the long process of abolition began with the suppression of the external slave trade in people from Africa as being an unnecessary evil that needed to be eradicated, ostensibly at any cost.
+In juxtaposition, the main British response to slave trading and slavery in the Eastern Indian Ocean, in particular in the Straits Settlements and extending to Hong Kong, was that it was unofficially perceived as a "necessary evil" to stabilize particular labor markets.
 Instead, anti-piracy became the main focus of imperial securitization.

 Dr. Ward regularly teaches undergraduate and graduate thematic courses in world history.
-She also teaches in the African Studies Minor program, the Asian Studies undergraduate programs, the Museums and Cultural Heritage minor program, and the Center for the Study of Women Gender and Sexuality program.
-She offers courses on forced migration in the modern word, Indian Ocean history, and comparative slavery and empires, and museums in world history.
+She Teaches in the African Studies Minor program, the Museums and Cultural Heritage minor program, and courses in the Center for the Study of Women, Gender and Sexuality program with a focus on the minor in Poverty, Justice and Human Capabilities.
+She offers courses on modern slavery and human trafficking, museums in world history, South African history, and Indian Ocean history.
 She is interested in working with graduate students who want to integrate world history into their main research and teaching fields.